wingkwong/geodesy/README.md

 ## Static Methods

-Static methods are available without using Geo`desy instance.
+Static methods are available without using `Geodesy` instance.

 Please see the [Usage](doc/METHODS.md) and [Example](example/static_example.dart).